 In Westby, you can find Norwegian gifts and crafts, antiques and candy store.
 And a great cheese store and creamery.

-In Gays Mills, there a great flower shop and an award-winning locker.
+In Gays Mills, there’s a great flower shop and an award-winning locker.

 And let’s not forget shopping for food and wine.
-Orchards in Gays Mills, a vineyard in Viroqua, an organic food outlet in La Farge, food cooperatives in Gays Mills and Viroqua, purveyors of maple syrup, local honey, and home-canned jellies, jams, chutneys, salsas, and sauces.
+Orchards in Gays Mills, vineyards in Viroqua and Westby, an organic food outlet in La Farge, food cooperatives in Gays Mills and Viroqua, purveyors of maple syrup, local honey, and home-canned jellies, jams, chutneys, salsas, and sauces.

 No malls?
 No matter.
 Experience a singular Wisconsin shopping excursion in the Driftless Region